 When my father would hear it on the radio and the juke boxes, in the years that followed, he’d just shrug off it’s origins.
 Being a country boy, and especially in the early 50’s, he was no doubt naive to the song’s value.
 He was just proud to have known how far the song had gone, and how many hearts it had touched.

 The rest, as they say — at least for the Williams family — is history.
 Things like that were known to happen in those days, they sometimes still happen today.
-Of course we’ll never know for sure, not in this life anyway, but it’s an interesting story nevertheless and just the kind of story I like to share with friends.
+Of course we’ll never know for sure, not in this life anyway, but it’s an interesting story nevertheless and just the kind of story I like sharing with friends.

 Hear that lonesome whippoorwill